learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 ```

 We can see here that the code above results in a `phrases` object that behaves
-like the previous examples.
-You probably notice some things that are unfamiliar,
+like the previous examples, with `greeting` and `time` properties.
+You probably
-though.
+notice some things that are unfamiliar, though.

 Note that instead of using key/value pairs to set properties, we've used
 something else — `this` followed by the dot notation we've seen.
 We will go into
 greater depth on `this` and context later.
-Take note that in our example, `this`
+For now, take note that in our
-seems to be written like it is an Object itself; the properties we're assigning,
+example, `this` seems to be written like it is an Object itself; the properties
-`greeting` and `time`, are part of `this`.
+we're assigning, `greeting` and `time`, are part of `this`.

 Another noticeable difference is that `PhraseObjectConstructor()` does not
 _return_ anything explicitly (the only `return` is inside the `time` method).